June 6 is a Code Orange Action Day for Particulates. More Info

 Citizen scientists and state researchers have surveyed the horseshoe crabs spawning along Delaware Bay beaches since 1990.
 The data they have collected has been key for scientists in monitoring changes in numbers of spawning crabs in the Bay.

-Each spring, during the new and full moon evening high tides in May and June, volunteers donate their time to count crabs on key beaches in Delaware and in New Jersey.
+Each spring, during the new and full moon evening high tides, volunteers donate their time to count crabs on key beaches in Delaware and in New Jersey.
 Delaware’s well-trained and enthusiastic volunteers have made this program one of the most successful volunteer-based wildlife surveys in the country.

 All volunteers must be 13 years of age or older to participate in the horseshoe crab spawning survey.
 Any young people between the ages of 13 and 18 must be accompanied by an adult and have a signed parental consent form.